Are you excited about your trip to Turkey but are worried about your eating options because you’re a vegan?

 - Vegetable Foods: If you’re looking to stray from your healthy diet a bit, this is the place to go.
 Vegetable Foods offers falafel, veggie burgers, onion rings, and fries.

 In addition to the above restaurants and cuisines, here are some other delights you can look forward to in Turkey:

 Because Turkish dishes are so vegan-friendly, most cooking classes in larger cities give you the option to create dishes for vegans instead of meat-filled ones.

 Turkey is famous for its large, colorful markets.
 While a lot of markets sell dairy and meat products, some markets are very vegan-friendly.

-For example, the Spice Bazaar in Istanbul sells an array of spices, nuts, Turkish delights, and more.
+For example, in Istanbul, the Spice Bazaar sells various spices, nuts, Turkish delights, and more.

 Another great market to check out is the Ferikoy Organik Bazar.
 While this market does sell meat and dairy products, it’s best known for being the place to shop for organic produce.
 Additionally, this is one of the best places to try gozleme.

 Are You Ready to Explore Turkey?
 As you can see, Turkey has a lot to offer for vegans.
 If you’re looking to book a tour in Turkey, be sure to check out our options.